Zhao Xintong

 Career Biography

-The 2021 UK Championship in York proved to be the tournament that announced Zhao Xintong to the wider snooker world.
-Playing with a confidence and fluency that belied his relative youth and experience, he swept through the draw and defeated Ronnie O'Sullivan in the final — becoming the first Chinese player in history to win a Triple Crown event.
-The victory was a landmark moment not just for Zhao personally but for Chinese snooker as a whole, and it triggered an enormous response in China, where his profile was already substantial.
-He followed up with several more strong performances in the 2021–22 season, rising into the world's top five and establishing himself as one of the sport's most exciting talents.
+The 2021 UK Championship proved to be the tournament that announced him to the wider snooker world — defeating Ronnie O'Sullivan in the final and becoming the first Chinese player in history to win a Triple Crown event.
+He followed up with several more strong performances in 2021–22, rising into the world's top five.

 Then came the devastating blow.
 In 2023, Zhao was handed a 20-month ban from the World Snooker Tour after being found guilty of charges related to betting — one of ten Chinese players caught up in an investigation that shook the sport.
 The ban removed him from the tour at what appeared to be the peak of his powers, and there were genuine questions about whether he could return to the same level after such a lengthy absence.
 The suspension was professionally damaging and personally difficult, and the snooker world followed his case with a mixture of concern and anticipation.